-The signal-source RPC object implements an RPC interface, on which the PD client issues a blocking wait_for_signal RPC function.
+The signal-source RPC object implements an RPC interface, on which the SIGNAL client issues a blocking wait\for\signal RPC function.
 This function blocks as long as no signal that refers to the session's signal contexts is pending.
 If the function returns, the return value contains the imprint that was assigned to the signal context at its creation and the number of signals pending for this context.
 On most base platforms, the implementation of the blocking RPC interface is realized by processing RPC requests and responses out of order to enable one entrypoint in core to serve all signal sources.
 Core uses a dedicated entrypoint for the signal-source handling to decouple the delivery of signals from potentially long-taking operations of the other core services.

-Given the imprint value returned by the signal source, the signal thread determines the signal context and signal receiver that belongs to the pending signal (using a data structure called Signal_context_registry) and locally submits the signal to the signal-receiver object.
-This, in turn, unblocks the Signal_receiver::block_for_signal function at the API level.
+Given the imprint value returned by the signal source, the signal thread determines the signal context and signal receiver that belongs to the pending signal (using a data structure called Signal\context\registry) and locally submits the signal to the signal-receiver object.
+This, in turn, unblocks the Signal\receiver::wait\for\signal function at the API level.

-7.5.
-Dynamic linker
+8.5 Dynamic linker

-The dynamic linker is a mechanism for loading ELF binaries that are dynamicallylinked against shared libraries.
+The dynamic linker is a mechanism for loading ELF binaries that are dynamically-linked against shared libraries.

-7.5.1.
-Building dynamically-linked programs
+8.5.1 Building dynamically-linked programs

 The build system automatically decides whether a program is linked statically or dynamically depending on the use of shared libraries.
 If the target is linked against at least one shared library, the resulting ELF image is a dynamically-linked program.
 Each dynamically-linked program is implicitly linked against the dynamic linker.
 Because the dynamic linker contains all the base libraries and the C++ runtime, the program itself must be void of those symbols.
-Otherwise two ambiguous versions of the base libraries would be present on program startup.
-This invariant is enforced by the build system by stripping all base libraries from the linking step of a dynamically-linked program.
+Otherwise two ambiguous versions of the base libraries would be present when the program is started.
+This invariant is enforced by the build system by stripping all base libraries from the linking step of a dynamically-linked programs.
 The base libraries are defined in repos/base/mk/base-libs.mk.